clarkfitzg/sta141c-winter19/lecture/outlines/01-22-data-structures1.md

 f
 ```

-So factors are actually stored as integers.
+Factors are actually stored as integers.
 How does R know what value to print?

 It has an internal lookup table matching the integers to character strings.
-Here's the table:

 ```{r}
 levels(f)
 ```

 How do we calculate how large an array is?
-Arrays are a generalization of matrices, so we can just think about matrices.

 ```{r}
 n = 1000